Four wheels move the body, two wheels move the soul

 Every biker is on a personal quest for streets and routes that are able of making him/her and the beloved bike fall in love.

-I don’t know if you have ever wondered about that, but there’s an enormous difference between a biker and a driver, despite a common passion for engines.
+There’s an enormous difference between a biker and a driver, despite a common passion for engines.

 The latter is usually more interested in the destination, in reaching a goal in as a short time as possible; the former is more focused on kms, curves and turns, and mostly on the sensations that the street can offer.